-With respect to the nominees for director under Proposal No. 1-Election of Directors, to be elected, each nominee must receive a plurality of all votes cast with respect to such position as director.
-Consequently, the eight director nominees receiving the most votes of holders of our common stock will be elected directors.
-Proposal Nos.
-2 and 3 each require the affirmative vote of a majority of the votes cast by the holders of the shares of common stock voting in person or by proxy at the annual meeting.
+For Proposal No. 1, a nominee for director must receive the affirmative vote of a majority of the votes cast with respect to such nominee by the holders of the shares of common stock voting in person or by proxy at the annual meeting.
+Likewise, each of Proposal Nos.
+2 and 3 require the affirmative vote of a majority of the votes cast by the holders of the shares of common stock voting in person or by proxy at the annual meeting.
 Abstentions and broker non-votes will not be included in the vote totals and will not affect the outcome of the vote for Proposal Nos.
 1 through 3.